Lisa Cholodenko: Television

 In 2014, Cholodenko directed the HBO four-part mini-series Olive Kitteridge starring Frances McDormand and Richard Jenkins.
 Olive Kitteridge is based on the novel of the same name by Elizabeth Strout.
 Bill Murray, Jesse Plemons, Zoe Kazan, and John Gallagher Jr. co-starred.
 Olive Kitteridge premiered at the 2014 Venice Film Festival to overwhelmingly positive reviews.
 The show received widespread critical acclaim when it premiered on television in November.
 It received three Golden Globe nominations, and Cholodenko received a Directors Guild Award and a Primetime Emmy Award for Outstanding Directing for her work on the miniseries.

-In 2018 Cholodenko was an executive producer and directed the first three episodes of Netflix's limited series Unbelievable.
-Based on the 2015 news article "An Unbelievable Story of Rape" written by Christian Miller and Ken Armstrong the show received universal acclaim when it premiered in October 2019.
+In 2018, Cholodenko was an executive producer and directed the first three episodes of Netflix's limited series Unbelievable.
+Based on the 2015 news article "An Unbelievable Story of Rape" written by Christian Miller and Ken Armstrong, the show received universal acclaim when it premiered in October 2019.
 It received three Golden Globe nominations, three Emmy nominations, and won the Peabody Award.

 Cholodenko has also directed episodes of Homicide: Life on the Street, Six Feet Under, The L Word, Hung, and Here and Now.
 Cholodenko was an executive producer, and directed the first episode, of the 2015 eight-part NBC miniseries The Slap, which was based on the Australian miniseries of the same name.

-Cholodenko is set to direct and executive produce the first two episodes of the upcoming Hulu series The Girl from Plainville, starring Elle Fanning.
+Cholodenko directed and executive produced the first two episodes of the Hulu series The Girl from Plainville, starring Elle Fanning.